-In order to help first-year students be successful, NDSU Residence Life has developed the Student Interaction Report, a process which involves a series of intentional discussions between the Resident Assistant and first-year students.
+In order to help students be successful, NDSU Residence Life has developed the Student Interaction Report, a process which involves a series of intentional discussions between the Resident Assistant and students.
 The intentional interactions between staff and students are designed to provide support and build community.

 As part of our residential experience, residents of each house or floor community work together to create a community agreement.
 This agreement allows students to take ownership of their environment.
 With support from Resident Assistants, students discuss what they hope their community will be like and what is important to them as a group to make the environment a comfortable space for everyone.